jamulussoftware/jamuluswebsite/_posts/2020-03-28-Server-Rpi.md

 This will build Jamulus and put it in `/usr/local/bin/Jamulus` (note the capital `J`).

-Connect Raspberry Pi with Ethernet cable to your router.
+Connect Raspberry Pi to your router using an Ethernet cable.

 If you are running a server, test by starting with the `--server` option, and watch GUI on VNC (or HDMI).
 When running as a client, you should see the GUI start.